12-06-2003

 - Always allow media to acclimatize in the area of use.
 The larger the change of environment and the difference in temperature, the more time will be needed for acclimatization.

-- Media should be stored in continuous conditions with regard to temperature and humidity level.
+Storage and maintenance - Media should be stored in continuous conditions with regard to temperature and humidity level.

 - Reels should always be supported by their core.